 Will we ever see a situation where our independent foodservice outlets such as ethnic restaurants and small takeaways disappear from Britain’s high streets?
 The NPD Group says this is unlikely but independents will find it more difficult to compete against the big brands over the next 10 years.
 One bright spot is the extraordinary success of street food, although this is still a small part of Britain’s wider foodservice market.

 Cyril Lavenant said: “But do remember that many of the big foodservice outlets we know today started as small independents.
-So there is clearly room for new players but they must offer something exciting and different or they will not succeed.”If you have any question about "Branded foodservice outlets are taking big bites out of their independent competitors" press release, please let us know.
+So there is clearly room for new players but they must offer something exciting and different or they will not succeed.”If you have any questions about this press release, please contact us.